b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision.md

 This is the earliest accounting of the First Vision and it's notably different from what later becomes canonized.
 We'll examine discrepancy later, but wouldn't you think that the account closest to the actual event would be most accurate?

-Problems arise if we give this account (written by Joseph Smith himself, no scribe this time) any real consideration.
+Problems arise if we give this account any real consideration.
+And, please don't forget that this was written by Joseph Smith himself, no scribe this time&mdash;we have no one else to blame for obscuring or corrupting the message.
 If God didn't appear to advise Joseph that other churches were wrong, and simply forgave his sins, would any of us be talking about it 200 years later?

 In fact, this is such a theological outlier, that we shouldn't be surprised to find that a certain church historian cut the pages out of Joseph's journal to make the remaining accounts internally consistent. [[First Vision Concealment|More on that later]].